HaydenDekker/calendar-home/README.md

 - deploy/setenv.sh - Jenkins pipline calls this each build to configure the server env with the new build.
 - deploy/Jenkinsfile - File defining jenkins pipeline.

+Manual Tasks

+- Add secrets to hosts /etc/environment file that is used by calendar.service